 Commercial Insurance Adjuster

 As commercial claims adjusters, we represent commercial property owners in their efforts to seek adequate compensation from insurance companies.
-We are paid on a contingency basis, which means that you don’t pay out of pocket.
+We are paid on a contingency basis, so you don’t pay out of pocket.
 We receive compensation once your claim is settled.

 Insurance Claims Adjusters Are Regulated